Back and Spine; Prevention

 As you get older, you have to prep your body differently to play golf.
 Take Tiger Woods, for example.
 He turned pro at age 20 with a powerful swing and the physical ability to recover quickly.

-Now 43, Woods has adapted his swing, warm-ups, and approach to the game.
+Over the years, Woods had to adapt his swing, warm-ups, and approach to the game.
 After multiple back and knee surgeries, he knows he must play smart.
 That’s exactly what he did when he won The Masters in April 2019, earning his 15th major title in one of the most impressive comebacks in sports history.
+(Unfortunately, Woods sustained major leg injuries in a single-car crash in February 2021 and the future of his professional golf career is in jeopardy.)

 2. Warm up before you tee it up